 - Utilise a project management tool – if you are currently using a project management tool, you most likely can track your meetings and actions using the tool you already use for your business.
 The basic features you need are to be able to create a template, track a project or task, assign actions, collaborate and upload documents.
 Platforms such as Asana and Monday.com are both good options.
 Below are two examples of project management tools for assigning actions.

 What good is having actions if no one follows up to make sure they were completed?
 Every meeting agenda should have a portion dedicated to ‘Reviewing Actions’.
 An important goal of a meeting should be to follow through on business decisions, and part of this is to assign tasks in the form of actions.

 Reviewing actions during the meeting makes the employee accountable for their work.
-If the actions have not been managed correctly then there shouldn’t be any issues; however, if the due date has not been met, then this is the time to discuss why, provide necessary feedback, and assistance (if required).
+If the actions have not been managed correctly, then there shouldn’t be any issues; however, if the due date has not been met, then this is the time to discuss why and provide necessary feedback and assistance (if required).

 All actions should point back to your annual and quarterly goals.
 Meetings are an opportunity to make sure everything is on track.

 Technology plays a massive part in our day-to-day life, so it’s only natural that we should use it to make our meetings easier.
 We have access to tools that can help us not only schedule meetings but also run them virtually as if your employees were in the room with you.